-First death announced in DR Congo after Ebola outbreak
+Nurse becomes first to die in DR Congo from Ebola outbreak

 -

-First death announced in DR Congo after Ebola outbreak
+Nurse becomes first to die in DR Congo from Ebola outbreak

 The first death since a new Ebola outbreak was declared in DR Congo has been announced by the minister of health.